Ainbo: Spirit of the Amazon: Development

-César Zelada Mathews contributed to bringing in Richard Claus' Netherlands, Amsterdam-based animation studio Cool Beans to collaborate with Tunche Films as a co-production company.
-Therefore, Ainbo became a joint venture between Peru and Netherlands.
+César Zelada Mathews contributed to bringing in Richard Claus' Amsterdam-based studio Cool Beans to collaborate with Tunche Films and its sister studio Comet Film as a co-production company.
+Therefore, Ainbo became an international jco-production.
 At a Paris meeting, Claus read the script, that became the starting point for an international collaboration project.
-The studios from Beverly Hills, Amsterdam and Lima joined into one single unit.
+The studios from Grünwald, Amsterdam and Lima joined into one single unit.
 However, initially the venture was met by the constraints of the language barrier as well as staying focused on the ambitious cinematographic milestones despite the constrained budget.
 The challenges became a learning opportunity as the team from the Americas over time synchronized with their colleagues in Europe on task flows.
 CMG also established new writers to the screenplay development including Brian and Jason Cleveland, Larry Wilson and Richard Claus himself.

 The Zelada family has a deep-rooted history with the Amazon rain forest.
 The Zelada brothers are acquainted living in a small village similar to the story line of Ainbo the main character of the film.
 They and their family lived close to the Ucayali River at Pucallpa in the Amazon Basin during the 1980s.
 Their childhood spent listening to the local stories have greatly influenced the direction for the film Ainbo.
 The character Ainbo herself is inspired by the stories their mother told them while they were young living in the Amazon rain forest.

 The stories they heard are also demonstrative of the ancestral tales of the Amazon that have been told for thousands of years.
 They bare a distinct natural cosmology where talking animals coexist with humans in a symbiotic relationship.
 As a result, the directors will channel their memory about the childhood Amazon tales they have heard to the cinema medium.